AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 But in fact, this concatenation is just the "fallback" strategy of a quite powerful formatting system coming with \alox.
-In short, \alox here relies on underlying library \alib, which provides abstract class \ref alib::lang::format::Formatter "Formatter" allowing to format a set of arguments in accordance with a given format string that contains placeholder symbols.
+In short, \alox here relies on underlying library \alib, which provides abstract class \ref alib::format::Formatter "Formatter" allowing to format a set of arguments in accordance with a given format string that contains placeholder symbols.

 Now there are two tricks implemented: First, if no format string is recognized, a simple